|POS||Race & Track||Date||Points|

 With Daniil Kvyat struggling at Toro Rosso in 2017, the door was slowly opening for Pierre Gasly.

-He would finally force it open after Toro Rosso announced that he would replace Kvyat for a number of races, starting with the 2017 Malaysian Grand Prix.
+He would finally force it open after Toro Rosso announced he would replace Kvyat for a number of races, starting with the 2017 Malaysian Grand Prix.

 Gasly recorded four more points finishes during the season, including a P7 finish in Monaco and a P6 finish in Hungary.